The malai | butter |slightly cheesy kababs are melt in your mouth & flavorful. It’s easy, quick and perfect for a party, get-together or bbq.

 - OUTDOOR GRILL:

-- When using outdoor grill, keep brushing the chicken once in a while with 1 part melted butter + 1 part water to keep it moist.
+- When using an outdoor grill, keep brushing the chicken once in a while with 1 part melted butter + 1 part water to keep it moist.

 I have used both mozzarella cheese and parmesan cheese.
 Although I did not find much difference, I still like parmesan cheese better.